 Program Founded in 1995 by Art Access

 This fully participatory program provides adults with disabilities the opportunity to be creatively engaged and to have direct access to professionals in the arts.
-Residencies are conducted year-round for groups of adults at community partner venues where adults with disabilities live or gather, such as rehabilitation centers, care centers, senior centers and other public or private service organizations.
+Residencies are conducted year-round for groups of adults at community partner venues where adults with disabilities live or gather, such as rehabilitation centers, care centers, senior centers and other disability service organizations.

-As part of a program series for veterans, Art Access has partnered with the George E. Wahlen Department of Veterans Affairs Medical Center to offer quality art workshops that are affordable, inclusive and accessible.
-Funding for these workshops is made possible in part by Salt Lake City Rotary Club 24, Kennecott Utah Copper Charitable Foundation, the US Department of Veterans Affairs and Wells Fargo.
+Art Access has partnered with the George E. Wahlen Department of Veterans Affairs Medical Center to offer quality art workshops to veterans that are affordable, inclusive and accessible.
+Funding for these workshops is made possible in part by Salt Lake City Rotary Club 24, Kennecott Utah Copper Charitable Foundation, the U.S. Department of Veterans Affairs, and Wells Fargo.